 $table_prefix = 'wp_testing123_';

-You can only add a prefix with numbers, letters, and underscore.
-Once you are done with the changes in the wp-config.php file, save it.
+A prefix can contain only numbers, letters, and underscores.
+Once you have made the change in wp-config.php, save it.

-If you are using Adminer, you can find the SQL command button in the upper left corner and select the button.
+If you are using Adminer, find the SQL command button in the upper-left corner and select it.

 - database name